jessestricker/clang-format-styles/README.md

-# clang-format-styles
+# clang-format-styles (Sources)

-This repository contains a script to dump the built-in styles of `clang-format`.
+This branch contains the sources to build the main branch.
-For convenience, the output of the script is also included.

-Whenever LLVM releases a new version of `clang-tools`, the contained styles in this repository are updated.

-Current version: __@version@__